U.S. women's soccer demands for equal pay rejected by judge

 Judge R. Gary Klausner said, in part, that women "opted for" pay that weighed fixed income more than performance bonuses, which complicated comparisons to how men were paid.

+The judge did appear to find some merit in the suit's claim that the federation favored men when it came to travel costs.
+The women's suit alleged it paid nearly twice as much on flights for the men's team.

+"A rational fact finder could infer that the disparity in charter flights, coupled with the disparity in funds allocated for travel more broadly and Defendant's weak explanations for these discrepancies, gives rise to an inference of discriminatory motive," he wrote.

-He awarded summary judgment in part to the federation.
-He said the women's suit could continue only if it focused on unequal travel, accommodations and personnel support.
+Klausner ultimately awarded summary judgment in part to the federation.
+But he said the women's suit could continue if it focused on unequal travel, accommodations and personnel support.